baltej223/animate/README.md

 ## ✅ Author Notes

-Built by Baltej Singh (Bavi) as a creative physics visualizer and animation system.
+Built by Baltej Singh as a creative physics visualizer and animation system.
 It started as a deep dive into vector logic and evolved into a full-blown DOM physics engine.

 Happy hacking!